api3dao/old-api3-docs/docs/next/grp-developers/requesters-sponsors.md

 To use a particular Airnode you must derive a _sponsor wallet_.
 Once the sponsor wallet is created it must be funded using the public address returned by the command`derive-sponsor-wallet`.
 Each Airnode keeps a separate list of individual sponsor wallets that can access the Airnode.
 Learn more about [sponsor wallets](../reference/protocols/request-response/sponsor-wallet.md).

-To derive a sponsor wallet for an Airnode execute the `sponsor-designated-wallet` command using the parameters detailed in the list below.
+To derive a sponsor wallet for an Airnode execute the `sponsor-wallet` command using the parameters detailed in the list below.
 There are no transaction gas costs to do so.

 - `providerURL` a blockchain provider URL (such as Infura) with providerID for a desired network
 - `airnode` of address the desired Airnode